Arporn-G/AnnoyingSE/jpacman-master/doc/scenarios.md

 reflected in the image used for the player.
-The GUI furthermore contains a "Start", and "Stop" button (at the bottom of the GUI), as well as an indicator for the amount of food eaten and the game's overall state (playing, game won, player died, ready to start the play).
+The GUI furthermore contains a "Start", and "Stop" button (at the bottom of the GUI), as well as an indicator for the amount of food eaten and the game's overall stage (playing, game won, player died, ready to start the play).

 ## 4. Development Requirements